remotion-dev/remotion/packages/docs/docs/contributing/presentation.md

 </TOCItem>
 ```

-An examplary pull request containing all required steps and filechanges can be found <a href="https://github.com/remotion-dev/remotion/pull/3199/files">here</a>.
+An pull request for reference containing all required steps and filechanges can be found <a href="https://github.com/remotion-dev/remotion/pull/3199/files">here</a>.

 ## See also